Does Mental Spring Cleaning Really Work?

 Eliminate bad habits

 Bad habits can include anything from emotional eating to substance abuse problems.
 Select one habit to change at a time.
-It generally takes 30 days of consecutive effort for the new behaviors to replace the old ones, so be sure to stick with it for long term results!
+It generally takes 30 consecutive days of consistent effort for the new behaviors to replace the old ones, so be sure to stick with it for long term results!

 Remove self-doubt and negative thoughts